 Let's take a circular tour, starting from the North East tip.
 There's Fedeland, full of stories of the days of the haaf fishing and in the banks a great rockface of soapstone where people carved their names over generations.
 Come Southwards and speculate about the ancient buildings out on the Kame of Isbister.
 Perhaps Vikings came ashore there.

 At the back of the hill at Burravoe deep clefts related to the Great Glen Fault allow flowers to bloom safe from grazing.
 Come by Oot Toon and down among the rock pools and the sea anemones.
-At the North Haa, try the steps in front former North Roe shopof the former shop building down to the sea, a curiosity from bygone days.
+At the North Haa, try the steps in front of the former North Roe shop building down to the sea, a curiosity from bygone days.
 Walk past the war memorial on your way South, noting how many lives were lost in both World Wars from such a small place.
 Past the modern pier, there was once an old fishing station and beyond the ayre, there's the Vadil which was such a safe place to play with toy boats.

 Over the burn-mouth below the Ness of Houlland we gathered shell sand for the hens.
 Down the coast from there, you come to Brei Geo where we collected the rare grottie buckie shells.
 Leaving the East coast now, head West to explore the rocky hills of the Beorgs where trows and giants used to live (and may still thrive unseen).
 The lochs between there and the waterfalls at the West Banks are full of trout and the heather ripe with berries to purple the mouth of any bairn.
 Uyea fascinated me as a bairn, but I especially liked the "Stone Age Factory" as we called it, where ancient axes were manufactured.
 Then it's round the hilly coast to Roermill where the sea monster Shoopiltie tormented the folk and from Turvy Hill step down to Sandvoe, a place to gather razor shells when the tide's out.
-Sandvoe

 We walked, we swam, we cycled, we explored and we helped with hay and peats.